Home » Planning Ahead

 Dear Phyllis,

 My siblings and I have been discussing moving our mother into senior apartments in the next year or two.
-She has lived in her home for 40 years and it won’t be an easy move.
-I am the only one who lives local so this will be a lot for me to take on.
-How can I start planning ahead?
+She has lived in her La Canada home for 40 years, and it won’t be an easy move.
+I am the only one who lives locally, so this will be a lot for me to take on.
+How can I start planning?
+Thank you, June

 Winning the bidding wars